LLNL/blt/README.md

 ---------

 Any questions can be sent to blt-dev@llnl.gov.
-If you are an LLNL employee or collaborator, we have an internal Microsoft Teams Group Chat named "BLT" as well.
+If you are an LLNL employee or collaborator, we have an internal Microsoft Teams group chat named "BLT" as well.

 Authors
 -------